Carlos Meléndez Chaverri: Work

 His first job was at the Normal School (later Liceo de Heredia) between the years 1948 to 1953.
 He was founding director of the Liceo Nocturno Alfredo González F. Heredia, a post he held from 1953 to 1960.
 In those same years he was Head of the Section of Anthropology and History National Museum of Costa Rica.
 He joined as a professor at the University of Costa Rica since 1958 and in 1960 became a full professor along with Sam Parr.
 He was Director of the Department of History and Geography (now School of the Faculty of Social Sciences), University of Costa Rica between 1960 and 1969.
 His biggest title was the Professor.
 She worked there until 1986 when it was pensioned.
 He was Ambassador to Costa Rica in Spain from 1985 to 1986.

-Foreign Studies
+Foreign studies

 Historical research conducted in 1965 in Guatemala City, with a grant from the OAS in 1973 and lived in Spain as the scholarship, for research in the Archivo de Indias in Seville, the Historical Archive and the National Academy of History in Madrid.
+With Quince Duncan he wrote that the life of enslaved woman Ana Cardoso was one that was common, but often unrecorded, and a significant contributor to the development of Costa Rican society.